nth-iteration/canoodle/README.md

+# Canoodle #

-Canoodle is a suite of frameworks, libraries and development tools for smart TV.
-It includes:
+[Canoodle](http://en.wiktionary.org/wiki/canoodle) is suite of libraries and development tools for HTML-based smart TV app development.

 * A designed-for-TV widget suite
 * A four-directional navigation library